John Corabi: Mötley Crüe

-Corabi and the rest of Mötley Crüe made personal appearances at London's Hard Rock Cafe at a private party in February 1994 promoting their self-titled Mötley Crüe album.
+Corabi and the rest of Mötley Crüe made personal appearances at London's Hard Rock Cafe at a private party in February 1994 promoting their Mötley Crüe album.
 The evening was also attended by many Mötley Crüe competition winners who were invited into the VIP area to chat to Corabi, as well as the other 3 band members.
 Early in 2008, Corabi attended the Motley Cruise, a 4-day cruise in the Caribbean (Miami, Key West and Cozumel, Mexico) including performers such as Vince Neil, Skid Row, Ratt, Slaughter, Endeverafter and Lynam.
 On this cruise, Corabi joined Vince Neil on stage to perform "Highway to Hell" by AC/DC.
 This performance was a unique event as fans witnessed the two Mötley Crüe vocalists share the same microphone.

 Corabi spoke about his time with the band and his thoughts on the first record with Mötley Crüe.
 Corabi said: "my record was the first record that they had done that didn't go platinum, didn't make some sort of crazy noise, and everybody panicked".

 In July 2015, Corabi and his band performed at a bar and played all of the songs off of the Mötley Crüe album.
 Weeks after the performance, Corabi stated "The album would have made it if this was under a different band name".
 He was portrayed by Anthony Vincent Valbiro in the 2019 Mötley Crüe biopic The Dirt.

-John's bitterness with his lack of success in Mötley Crüe continues over 25 years after his firing from the band.
-In an interview in September 2021, Corabi said: "After my incredibly STUPID portrayal in The Dirt Movie and the ludicrous shitty statements of one of the band members in regards to my contributions and lack of writing talents, yours truly is not even remotely interested in doing that again", in reference to a rumor on him rejoining the Crüe.
+John's relations with Mötley Crüe after his firing from the band has remained complicated, though Corabi and original guitarist Mick Mars has worked on some studio projects.
+When asked about his portrayal in the biopic The Dirt on an interview in September 2021, Corabi said: "After my incredibly STUPID portrayal in The Dirt Movie and the ludicrous shitty statements of one of the band members in regards to my contributions and lack of writing talents, yours truly is not even remotely interested in doing that again", in reference to a rumor on him rejoining the Crüe.